 PhD Scholarship - Digital health for patients and healthcare consumers

-We are seeking a bright and enthusiastic candidate to join the Consumer Informatics team to undertake PhD research under the supervision of Dr Annie Lau.
-Our research program focuses on those with the highest stake in our healthcare system, and investigates the impact, design, and science of digital technology on consumers, patients and their carers.
+We are seeking a bright and enthusiastic candidate to join the Consumer Informatics team to undertake PhD research under the supervision of Senior Research Fellow Dr Annie Lau.
+Our research program focuses on the impact, design, and science of digital technology for healthcare consumers, patients and their carers.

-The scholarship would suit an applicant with training in Computer Science, Engineering, Human Factors, Psychology, Design methods, Data Science, or a Health-related field.
-It would also suit applicants who enjoy working with innovative technologies, and a desire to work with patients, consumers and clinicians.
+The scholarship will suit an applicant with training in Human Factors, Psychology, Design methods, Computer Science, Engineering, Data Sciences, Public Health, Medicine, Health Sciences, or a Health-related field.
+It would also suit applicants who enjoy innovative technologies, as well as a desire to work with patients, consumers, carers and clinicians.

 Other important information

-To be eligible for a scholarship, applicants are expected to have a record of excellent academic performance and preferably, additional relevant research experience and/or peer-reviewed research activity, awards and/or prizes in line with the University’s scholarship rating guidelines.
+To be eligible for the scholarship, applicants are expected to have a record of excellent academic performance, relevant research experience, and preferably peer-reviewed publication record.
 Refer to the Rating Scholarship Applicants section for more information about these guidelines.

 Macquarie University will advise the successful applicant of entitlements at the time of scholarship offer.